If you suffer from January blues, you probably have a familiar feeling right night – here we go again.

 - Minerals and vitamins galore

-The only downside I’ve found is that I don’t always feel like eating it first thing.
+The only downside I’ve found was that I don’t always feel like eating it first thing.

 If this is you, I’d say persevere.
 It is hard if you’re not naturally a breakfast person – but the benefits of doing so outweigh that first, slightly forced, spoonful.